ivank/potygen/README.md

 ## State

-Project state: Beta.
+Project state: `Beta`.
 It is used in production, but might not be able to parse some complex queries.
 In the [sql](./sql) folder you'll find the kinds of queries potygen was designed to deal with, and can decide whether it can handle the complexity that you need.

 This project is being actively developed and its APIs might change.
 All issue reports, feature requests and PRs appreciated.